 Platinum is naturally hypoallergenic and does not tarnish.
-Because it is so strong and hard, the details of intricately engraved or embellished rings often look sharper and more precise.
+Due to its strength and durability the details of intricate engraving and fine embellishments look sharper and more precise.
 The bright whiteness of the metal makes it perfect for showing off diamonds and gemstones.

 * Remember to check for the "PT950" or "PLAT" stamp on the inside of your band.

 While this is the most traditional choice, it is still a great one.
 Pure gold is often referred to as 24 carat, but as it is quite soft and malleable, it is not the most desirable for an everyday ring.